Want the perfect workout program?Take Quiz

 No worries, you can do single arm preacher curls on an inclined bench.

 The wide grip hand position places the short heads of your biceps in a strong mechanical position so that they take on the greatest role when curling.
-You can do this with dumbbells, a barbell or an EZ bar.
+You can do this with dumbbells or an EZ bar, or turn it into a barbell curl.
 We like dumbbells and an EZ bar best simply because you can supinate your wrists in a way that is a little easier on the joint.
 But all three are perfectly good options for wide grip curls.

 Do this exercise and you are guaranteed to blast your short head biceps in a brutally effective manner.